Muhammad al-Atifi

-Mohammed Nasser al-Atifi (محمد ناصر العاطفي; born 1969) is a Yemeni military officer who serves as the Minister of Defence of the Houthi-led government in Yemen, a position he has held since 28 November 2016.
+Muhammad Nasir Ahmad al-Atifi (Note: محمد ناصر أحمد العاطفي) (born 1969) is a Yemeni military officer who serves as the Minister of Defence of the Houthi-led government in Yemen, a position he has held since 28 November 2016.

 Early life and education

-Mohammed al-Atifi was born in 1969 in Al-Ahnum, then in North Yemen.
-He received his basic and primary education in Hajja Governorate, and pursued his higher education in Amran Governorate.
+Muhammad al-Atifi was born in 1969 in Al-Ahnum, then in North Yemen, into a Sunni Muslim family.
+He received his basic and primary education in Hajjah Governorate, and pursued his higher education in 'Amran Governorate.

 He entered the Military College in Aden in 1986 and graduated with the rank of lieutenant in 1988 in the South Yemeni Army.
+He has a bachelor in military sciences from the Military College of Aden.
+He studied from War College Graduate Fellowship in 2010.
+Al-Atifi completed his master's in military sciences from The Command and Staff College in Sanaa, 2004.
+Al-Atifi further completed a Battalions Commanders Course in 1996 and Brigade Commanders Course in 2000 at Thulaya Military Institute, Aden.